 After a total knee replacement, or indeed any major operation, then food just has to be easy.
-It’s the time that I thanked my lucky stars for ready meals, takeaways, freezer meals, and for vegetables, frozen, already prepared or tinned.
-I am also very much aware that I wasn’t on my own as my husband and daughter could prepare cook and tidy up as well.
-Nourishing food plays its part in ensuring a good recovery from an operation but it doesn’t have to be difficult and it doesn’t have to be fancy.
+It’s the time that I thanked my lucky stars for ready meals, takeaways, freezer meals, and for frozen, tinned and pre-prepared vegetables, I am also very much aware that I wasn’t on my own as my husband and younger daughter could prepare meals and cook and tidy up in the evenings and weekends.
+Nourishing food plays an important part in ensuring a good recovery from an operation but it doesn’t have to be difficult and it doesn’t have to be fancy.

 None of these photos are styled; they are what we ate.
 I wanted to keep to a good routine and not to graze by the fridge and also to continue eating a diet high in vegetables, fruits, wholegrain cereals, nuts and seeds, legumes, fish, olive oil and good-quality, non-processed lean red meats.
 This doesn’t mean that there wasn’t pizza, biscuits, cake and chocolate but just not all the time.

 These are all meals we ate the first week or two and they are not styled as you can no doubt tell.
 I just took a photo with my phone before I ate.